Growthy

 What is the best AI accounting software in 2026?

 There isn't one.
-The best tool depends on whether you need a standalone GL (Digits, Puzzle, Basis, Growthy) or an overlay on QBO/Xero (Growthy, Booke.ai).
-Growthy is the only product that runs both modes from the same engine, which is why it shows up on both shortlists.
-For a 30-client bookkeeping firm, Growthy at $99 to $149/mo per client beats Pilot at $600 to $1,200/mo per company on per-client economics.
-For a new founder, Puzzle or Growthy standalone are the realistic picks over QBO default lock-in.
+The best tool depends on whether you need a standalone ledger (Digits, Puzzle, Growthy), an overlay on QBO or Xero (Growthy, Booke.ai, Docyt), or a managed service (Pilot, Zeni).
+Growthy is the one product that runs both software modes from the same engine, which is why it shows up on the overlay and the standalone shortlists.
+For a 30-client bookkeeping firm, a per-client tool at $99 to $149 beats Pilot's dedicated-bookkeeper service at $499 and up per company.
+For a new founder, Puzzle or a standalone ledger beats defaulting to QBO and locking in.

 Can I use AI for accounting?

 Yes, and you already are if you use QBO or Xero.
-Both ship built-in AI suggestions with about 50% accuracy.
-Dedicated AI accounting tools push that to 85% on first import and 90%+ on returning client books.
-The tradeoff is honest review of the 15% the tool isn't sure about.
-You still need accounting knowledge to handle the flagged transactions.
-AI handles the routine 80%.
-Your judgment handles the 20% that pays you.
+Both ship built-in AI suggestions at about 50% accuracy.
+Dedicated AI accounting tools push that to about 85% on first import and 90%+ on returning client books.
+The tradeoff is honest review of the roughly 15% the tool isn't sure about.
+You still need accounting knowledge to handle the flagged items.
+The software handles the routine work; your judgment handles the 20% that pays.

 Can AI replace a CPA?

-No, and the question signals a misread of what CPAs do.
+No, and the question misreads what CPAs do.
 Tax planning, advisory, audit defense, and complex entity work require licensed judgment that pattern learning can't replicate.
-What AI takes off your plate is the data-entry portion of bookkeeping: categorization, matching, reconciliation.
-A CPA who delegates the routine 80% to AI and spends the reclaimed hours on advisory increases their value.
+What AI takes off your plate is the data-entry part of bookkeeping: categorization, matching, reconciliation.
+A CPA who hands the routine work to software and spends the reclaimed hours on advisory gets more valuable, not less.
 Firms that try to cut their junior pipeline with AI usually find they have no senior bench in eight years.
-Productivity gain works.
-Pipeline destruction breaks the firm.
+Productivity gain works; pipeline destruction breaks the firm.

 What's the difference between AI accounting software and traditional accounting software?

-Traditional accounting software (QuickBooks, Xero, FreshBooks) categorizes based on bank rules you build.
-You write the rule for "Starbucks → Meals," and the rule fires forever.
-AI accounting software uses pattern learning.
-It sees vendor names, amounts, and your past categorization choices, then suggests categories with a confidence score.
+Traditional software (QuickBooks, Xero, FreshBooks) categorizes from bank rules you build.
+You write the rule for "Starbucks to Meals," and the rule fires forever, until a vendor name changes and it breaks.
+AI accounting software learns from patterns instead.
+It reads vendor names, amounts, and your past choices, then suggests a category with a confidence score.
 No rules to maintain.
-Move a transaction once and the system mimics the choice on the next similar one.
-The difference shows up most on new vendors and unusual transactions where rules fail.
+Move a transaction once, and the system repeats the choice on the next similar one.
+The gap shows up most on new vendors and unusual transactions, where rules fail.

 Is AI accounting software accurate enough for tax filing?

 The categorization output is the same input you'd hand a tax preparer either way.
-Accuracy at 85% first-import or 90%+ on returning books is higher than most bookkeepers achieve manually under volume pressure.
-The audit trail is what matters for tax filing.
+Accuracy at 85% first-import or 90%+ on returning books beats what most bookkeepers achieve manually under volume pressure.
+The audit trail is what matters for filing.
 Every categorization needs a record of who approved it, when, and why.
 Tools that capture confidence score, pattern match, approver, and timestamp deliver that.
 Tools that don't leave you carrying audit risk.

 How does AI accounting software handle multi-entity or complex clients?

 This is where most tools show their limits.
-Pattern learning works best on single-entity books with consistent vendor patterns.
-Multi-entity clients require inter-entity entries that pattern learning can't reliably handle.
-Good AI accounting software flags those for human judgment.
-Less-good software guesses.
-Ask vendors what happens with inter-entity transactions before running a complex client through a demo.
+Pattern learning works best on single-entity books with consistent vendors.
+Multi-entity clients need inter-entity entries that pattern learning can't reliably handle.
+Good tools flag those for human judgment; weaker ones guess.
+Ask vendors what happens with inter-entity transactions before you run a complex client through a demo.

 Can AI accounting software replace QuickBooks Online?

-Yes if you choose a Mode 2 standalone AI-native GL.
-Growthy, Digits, Puzzle, and Basis AI all replace QBO as system of record.
-The tradeoff is migration.
-Existing clients on QBO need a chart-of-accounts conversion and historical data import.
-Most buyers start with a Mode 1 overlay (categorize on top of QBO with no migration) and only move new clients to standalone over time.
+Yes, if you choose a Mode 2 standalone ledger.
+Growthy, Digits, and Puzzle all replace QBO as the system of record.
+The tradeoff is migration: existing clients on QBO need a chart-of-accounts conversion and a historical data import.
+Most buyers start with a Mode 1 overlay, categorizing on top of QBO with no migration, and only move new clients to standalone over time.
 No client wants "we're changing your accounting software" as a mid-year conversation.

 The shortest version of the buyer's question: which tradeoff do you want to live with?
-Migration risk on standalone GL.
-Limited audit trail on the underlying GL on overlay.
+Migration risk on a standalone ledger.
+A limited audit trail on the underlying ledger with an overlay.
 Per-client cost.
-Per-seat cost.
+Per-company cost.
 Vendor stability.
 The honest answer changes with your client count, your growth path, and how much your time costs.
 For pricing math, use the AI bookkeeping pricing comparison; for service alternatives, see Bench vs Pilot vs AI bookkeeping.

-Ready to see how a per-client Mode 1 + Mode 2 tool fits your books?
+Ready to see how a per-client tool that runs both modes fits your books?
 Get Started with Growthy.

 See It Work on Your Data